mwerezak/sphinx-lang/README.md

-# Sphinx
+# Sphynx

-Sphinx is a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!
+Sphynx is a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!

-Sphinx is not complete!
+Sphynx is not complete!
 It is in a pre-alpha state of development and there is still a lot to do before it is a fully functional language.
 Some things on my radar:

  - import system
  - a basic standard library